-A quicker way to get hold of these packages would be through the setup page after you sign in your account (assuming that you’ve already created an account).
+A quicker way to get hold of these packages would be through the setup page after you sign in to your account (assuming that you’ve already created an account).

 Clicking the “Set Up on More Devices” button lets you quickly download the app on your current device as well as access and copy the activation code mentioned above.
-Among the device types you can set up this app on it is possible to find Windows, iPhone, iPad, iPod, Mac, Android, Google Chrome, Apple Safari, Mozilla Firefox, Apple TV, Fire TV, Kindle Fire, PlayStation, Xbox, Linux, Router and MediaStreamer.
+Among the device types you can set up ExpressVPN on it is possible to find Windows, iPhone, iPad, iPod, Mac, Android, Google Chrome, Apple Safari, Mozilla Firefox, Apple TV, Fire TV, Kindle Fire, PlayStation, Xbox, Linux, Router and MediaStreamer.
 Alternatively, you can access a “Manual Config” section which is kinda self-explanatory.

 Installing ExpressVPN on your computer

-Usually, it can be found on the website, on the page that you download the client installation package from and copying it to the clipboard can be accomplished with just one click.
-After pasting it into the dedicated field in the activation screen, you simply need to click the “Sign In” button so that the app can be activated and loaded on your system.
+Usually, it can be found on the website – on the page that you download the ExpressVPN client installation package from – and copying it to the clipboard can be accomplished with just one click.
+After pasting it into the dedicated field in the activation screen, you simply need to click the “Sign In” button so that the app can be activated and loaded onto your system.

-After the application has been successfully installed, you can either jump into the action quickly by simply clicking a button or configuring some of the parameters for a while before sealing the deal and ultimately securing your connection.
+After the application has been successfully installed, you can either jump into the action quickly by simply clicking a button, or configuring some of the parameters for a while before sealing the deal and ultimately securing your connection.
 ExpressVPN has a Smart Location module that automatically picks the server and country that are most suitable to your needs and suggests that you connect to them without any other configuration.

-Detailed settings adjustments
+Basic settings adjustments

-In the “Options” window you’ll be able to choose from various settings categories ranging from protocol and account to browsers and advanced ones.
+In the “Options” window you’ll be able to choose from various settings categories, ranging from protocol and account to browsers and advanced ones.
 However, general settings can be also configured from the same window without breaking a sweat.

-As you can clearly see in the screenshots, general settings include modifying ExpressVPN’s startup behavior (launching on startup and connecting to the last used location), shutting down all traffic if the VPN disconnects, allowing access to various local network devices such as printers or file servers and manage connections on a per-app basis.
+As you can clearly see in the screenshots, general settings include modifying ExpressVPN’s startup behavior (launching on startup and connecting to the last used location), shutting down all traffic if the VPN disconnects, allowing access to various local network devices such as printers or file servers, and managing connections on a per-app basis.

 Finally, we have the “Advanced” tab in the configuration window.
 This is the most complicated part of ExpressVPN, although seasoned users might think otherwise since there’s really nothing complex going on here.
-You can choose to share crash reports, speed tests and whatnot with the ExpressVPN’s developers, prevent IPv6 address detection while connected, opt to use exclusively ExpressVPN DNS servers when connected, optimize your Windows networking to increase VPN speed and change the language, most of which you can do with the click of a button.
+You can choose to share crash reports, speed tests and whatnot with the ExpressVPN developers, prevent IPv6 address detection while connected, opt to use exclusively ExpressVPN DNS servers when connected, optimize your Windows networking to increase VPN speed, and change the language, most of which you can do with the click of a button.

 Network Lock, Tor, Split Tunneling and Torrenting

-There is a bunch of features that ExpressVPN provides you with in order to increase your privacy and online security which we’re going to discuss before proceeding to the next part of our review.
+There are a bunch of features that ExpressVPN provides you with in order to increase your privacy and online security which we’re going to discuss before proceeding to the next part of our review.

 For VPN users, this thing can be catastrophic, since if you’re connected to a private VPN server and it loses connectivity, your computer will look for the next available connection (which is your default, unprotected one) and link itself to it.
-The consequence is that you’re now on an unsecured connection and the worst part is that you probably have no idea about it, since your computer usually doesn’t notify you whenever it connects to another network.
+The consequence is that you’re now on an unsecured connection and the worst part is that you probably have no idea about it since your computer usually doesn’t notify you whenever it connects to another network.

-ExpressVPN’s kill switch, which is called the Network Lock, prevents that from happening and automatically pulls the plug whenever your connection drops so that your computer is unable to connect to the Internet unless you reconnect through the VPN server.
+ExpressVPN’s kill switch, which is called the Network Lock, prevents that from happening and automatically pulls the plug whenever your connection drops, so that your computer is unable to connect to the Internet unless you reconnect through the VPN server.
 This kill switch is enabled by default and can’t be modified if you’re already connected to a VPN server, so if for some reason you decide to disable it, you must do it while the VPN service is inactive.

 The concept behind this technology is a little bit more complicated than the previous one, but it’s just as easy to understand.